How can I know if my company could benefit from a white paper?

 How long does it take you to write a white paper?

 It depends on how quickly you and your collaborators review the drafts of the document.
 But usually, a white paper is written in 5 to 6 weeks.

 What happens after I pay you the first advance?

 - I put together the team: the contact person at the company, experts and reviewers, and myself as the writer.

 - I make the first call (or e-mail) to the contact person.
 During this call or e-mail, we select the theme, identify the ideal reader, establish the goal of the white paper, and choose consulting experts.

 - I prepare the white paper plan, and I circulate it among the team.

-- I review all of the background from the company, and I look into the sources proposed.
+- I review all of the backgrounds from the company, and I look into the sources proposed.

 - I write a one-page executive summary and circulate it for the team’s approval.

-- I write the first draft and then distribute it among the team.
+- I write the first draft and then distribute it to the team.